Hi Aunt Vadge,

 Dear Worried,

-Having sex every day – particularly if you are using condoms – can be a cause of irritation, and this irritation often looks like dry, rough skin – a sort of contact dermatitis.
-This occurs because the normal barrier function of the skin has been interrupted, which could easily be caused by very regular friction, like sex.
-Because you are continually contributing to the irritation, it can stick around.
+Having sex every day – particularly with condoms – can be a cause of irritation, and that irritation often looks like dry, rough skin, a sort of contact dermatitis.
+It happens because the skin’s normal barrier function has been interrupted, which very regular friction like sex can easily do.
+Because you keep contributing to the irritation, it sticks around.

-What I would suggest you do is take five days off penetrative sex.
-I know this can be hard if you like sex every day, but think of it as a good time to learn how to pleasure each other without penetration or touching the vaginal opening, particularly where the dry rough patch is.
-It needs a break from being touched completely.
-This means wiping delicately after urinating too.
+What I’d suggest is taking five days off penetrative sex.
+I know that’s hard if you like it every day, but think of it as a chance to learn how to pleasure each other without penetration or touching the vaginal opening, particularly where the patch is.
+It needs a complete break from being touched – that includes wiping delicately after you pee.

-If the patch is on the dry portion of your inner or outer labia, apply a small amount of petroleum jelly (like Vaseline) to protect the area and trap moisture in the skin.
-Vaseline acts as a barrier, keeping the skin hydrated and protected.
-Reapply throughout the day as necessary.
-You don’t need much – it will just create a soft, protective layer against further irritation, acting as a gentle lubricant for your underwear and wiping after urinating.
+If the patch is on the dry part of your inner or outer labia, apply a small amount of petroleum jelly (like Vaseline) to protect the area and trap moisture in the skin.
+It acts as a barrier, keeping the skin hydrated and protected – you don’t need much, just a soft, protective layer against further irritation, which also works as a gentle lubricant for your underwear and for wiping.

-When you wash your vagina, be really gentle and don’t use any skin-stripping soaps.
-You know these soaps, because once you use stripping soap, your skin sort of squeaks.
-Either use only a very small amount, or none at all on that area, rinsing with warm water, not too hot.
-Hot water washes away your natural protective oils faster.
-You want to keep these natural oils around to get your skin back to normal.
-Healthy skin has a layer of oil that acts as a protectant.
+When you wash, be really gentle and skip any skin-stripping soaps – you know the ones, because your skin sort of squeaks afterwards.
+Use only a tiny amount, or none at all on that area, rinsing with warm (not hot) water, since hot water strips your natural protective oils faster.
+You want to keep those oils around to get your skin back to normal.

-Your body isn’t magic, and just because you can physically have sex as often as you like, doesn’t mean it won’t be without consequences to your delicate tissues.
-We are not sex machines, and our vaginas can suffer cuts, abrasions, and funny little irritations that seem to appear and disappear randomly.
-Having a lot of sex comes with a greater risk of damage, so understanding how that damage is caused and how to prevent it in future will be key to successfully maintaining a healthy, happy vagina.
+Your body isn’t magic, and just because you can physically have sex as often as you like doesn’t mean it comes without consequences for your delicate tissues.
+Having a lot of sex comes with a greater risk of little cuts, abrasions and irritations, so knowing how that damage happens and how to prevent it is key to a happy, healthy vagina.
+Also check any lube or condoms you use and make sure they’re hypoallergenic – no flavours, colours or irritants – as those could be contributing.
+If you’re not using lube, it’s a good time (after your five days) to start.

 Warmest regards,